sir-haleem/aremuacademy/README.md

 And the images for respective locations are needed.

-#My worst performance I gues
+#My worst performance I guess